 - Language and structure

 The papers are similar to GCSE English Language from AQA, Edexcel and other exam boards, except that there is one text only in Non-fiction Paper 2 and no text comparison question in our English Language Equivalency Exam.

 How can I revise?

-You will be provided with subject-specific links to revision websites.
+You will also be provided with subject-specific links to revision websites.

 Books: Any GCSE English Language revision book, for example Letts GCSE Success English Language & Literature (includes practice papers)

 Websites: www.revisionworld.com or any other revision website for past papers (recent ones with reading inserts) as well as BBC Bitesize (follow the menus to GCSE English Language; choose any examination board revision)